Practical insights from Guide Apple‘s extensive experience helping first time visitors explore Bangkok authentically and safely

 - Layers: Light jacket for air-conditioned spaces, long pants for temples

-- Comfortable walking gear: Broken-in shoes, moisture-wicking socks
+- Comfortable walking gear: Broken-in shoes, moisture wicking socks

 Year-Round Essentials:

-- Health: Probiotics, anti-diarrheal medication, hand sanitizer
+- Health: Anti-diarrheal medication, hand sanitizer

 - Electronics: Portable phone charger, international adapter (Type A, B, C)